-Of course, the bigger the house, the more wall studs you need, so it will cost more to frame a bigger house with 2x6 walls than a smaller one.
+Of course, the bigger the house, the more wall studs your walls require.
+That’s why it will create more construction costs to frame a bigger house with 2x6 walls than it will a smaller one.
+I'll give an example of an average-size house so you can get an idea.
 I'll give an example of an average-size house so you can get an idea.

 I'm currently building a 2,354 square foot home with a 2-car garage (488 square feet).
 That's 2,842 square feet of framing.
 The wall height is 9 feet, so 9 foot studs.